stacymoorhead/capstone/wp-content/plugins/google-maps-widget/readme.txt

 = 1.93 =
 * 2014/12/03
-* due to someone being a huge cun* we can no longer offer discounts for our Envato products in GMW
+* we can no longer offer discounts for our Envato products in GMW
 * so no changes to the plugin, just some messages edited

 = 1.92 =